yingw787/tinydevcrm-mvp/WHY.md

 > At the end of the day, we're building the software for people.
 Who are those
 > people?
 What are their goals, motivations, and frustrations?

+I will be the one primarily using the product.

+My goal is to mitigate risk and regret going into the future.
+I want a consistent and stable tool powerful enough to platform other tools, where I have personally audited and sourced all dependencies and confirmed this is a product that I myself trust and dogfood on.

+My frustrations revolve around unnecessary product changes, data loss and data integrity issues, inability to create arbitrary user-defined extensions, and broken code or broken features.

 ### 9. What value are we providing to users?